mnapoli/IsItMaintained/README.md

 Ideas:

-- Last commit date (from all branches)
 - Issue average/median acknowledgement time (i.e. first comment after the issue was open)

 Dropped ideas:

-- Release frequency: depends a lot on the project, hard to say a frequency is "good" or "bad"
+- Release frequency: depends a lot on the project, hard to say a frequency is "good" or "bad" ([#2](https://github.com/mnapoli/Maintained/issues/2))
+- Last commit date (from all branches): same as [#2](https://github.com/mnapoli/Maintained/issues/2)

 ## Run